AntonyThorpe/consumer/README.md

 ## Use Case
 Where there is an external source of truth that a dataobject needs to be updated from.

 An [example](https://github.com/AntonyThorpe/silvershop-unleashed) is an eCommerce website where the product prices need to be kept in alignment with an online inventory system (which is used post-sale to manage fulfilment of an order).
-With the eCommerce site being a subset of the total inventory items in stock, updating, without creating new product items, is required.
+With the eCommerce website being a subset of the total inventory items in stock, updating, without creating new product items, is required.
 The pricing and other properties change frequently.
-Based upon the philosophy of *entering data only once* a sync from the external source of truth would keep the website accurate, up to date and reduce end user maintenance.
+Based upon the philosophy of *entering data only once* a sync from the external source of truth would keep the website accurate, up to date and reduce maintenance.

 ## How to use
 * Subclass `\AntonyThorpe\Consumer\BulkLoader` and set your column map between the external API fields and the dataobject (see docs and tests folder for guidance).